A new goodness of fit test for normal distribution based on Stein's characterization: Abstract

 \section{Abstract}

-We develop a new non-parametric test for testing normal distribution using Stein's characterization.
-We study asymptotic properties of the test statistic.
-We also develop jackknife empirical likelihood ratio test for testing normality.
-Using Monte Carlo simulation study, we evaluate the finite sample performance of the proposed JEL based test.
-Finally, we illustrate our test procedure using two real data.\\ {\it Key words: } Empirical likelihood; Stein's identity; U-statistics;.
+In this paper, we develop a simple non-parametric test for testing normal distribution based on the distance between empirical zero-bias transformation and empirical distribution.
+The asymptotic properties of the test statistic are studied.
+The finite sample performance of the proposed test is evaluated through a Monte Carlo simulation study.
+The power of our test is compared with several other tests for normality.
+We illustrate the test procedure using two real data sets.\\ {\it Key words:} Goodness of fit test; Stein's identity; U-statistics.